paynl/sdk-alliance/README.md

 ---

 ### About
-In order to use this SDK, you'll need to have an alliance account at Pay.nl
+In order to use this SDK, you'll need to have an alliance account at PAY.

-The alliance will be able to manage sub-merchants, and manage most of the task via the api that normally a merchant would do by logging in in the pay.nl admin.
+The alliance will be able to manage sub-merchants, and manage most of the task via the api that normally a merchant would do by logging in in the PAY. admin.

-Also this SDK extends the standard [Pay.nl SDK](https://github.com/paynl/sdk), so all functions from the original SDK are also available.
+Also this SDK extends the standard [PAY.
+SDK](https://github.com/paynl/sdk), so all functions from the original SDK are also available.

 ### Installation